Chia-Network/chia-network.github.io/collections/_posts/2021-05-28-security-is-important-a-guide.en.md

 Spearphishing is a targeted attack where you are scammed in some way through legitimate-looking fake websites or message.
 * When downloading Chia installers, verify the website you are on is `chia.net` and make sure there is a lock icon in the address bar.
 * Anyone contacting you through email or messaging apps could be potentially trying to scam you.
 Beware of the links and files they send you.
+Double check who they say they are.
+You can read more about phishing and how to protect yourself [here](https://www.phishing.org/what-is-phishing).

+### Third-party Tools and Scripts
+It is wonderful seeing the many community driven tools that have sprung up to help you on your Chia farming journey.
+These tools can be very useful, but they come with a risk.
+Unless you audit the code yourself, you really don't know if what you're using isn't going to steal your private keys.

+Even if you are using a popular tool that many say is safe, you don't know if the next version of the tool has had malicious code added to it.

 ### Remove Remote Access Tools
 There are many stories of attackers using weaknesses with remote access tools like TeamViewer or Microsoft Remote Desktop to remotely infiltrate a computer and steal information.
 We highly recommend you turn off or uninstall such software on your computer.
 How to turn off remote access tools varies across operating systems so we leave it to you to research online and use the many guides out there to do this.